 So it eventually comes down to striking a balance between your budget and your future needs.

-Do remember that you don't necessarily have to go all the way up to 4K or 8MP security cameras.
+Even though high resolution like 4K can bring a marvelous visual experience, you don’t necessarily have to go all the way up to 4K or 8MP security cameras.

 Those IP cameras with resolutions in between, like the 4MP and 5MP security cameras, can also present high quality images and meet your surveillance needs.